There’s no way around it: as the seasons change so do our skincare needs.

 - Once your face feels relaxed and Cleansing Dew is evenly spread, let it sit for up to two minutes for a skin nourishing treatment.
 Dampen the washcloth with warm water again and place the cloth over your face and let it steam.
 In the same circular, upward motion, use the cloth material as your exfoliator and wipe away the oil.
 Wet your washcloth once more, place over your face, and remove the rest of the oil.

 And that’s it!
-If you feel like you need a more nourishing and protective ritual during the fall and winter seasons, try incorporating Full Moon Cleansing Balm instead which is an all-time customer favorite.
+If you feel like you need a more nourishing and protective ritual during the fall and winter seasons, try incorporating Lagom Body Co.'s best-selling cleanser, the Full Moon Cleansing Balm, instead of Cleansing Dew.

 Hydrate the skin